adobe/aem-guides-wknd/ui.tests/test-module/README.md

 This module documents the recommended structure for a Cypress test module and adheres to the Cloud Manager UI test module conventions, ensuring that tests will be executed and reports generated are stored in the proper location.

-Some examples of basic tasks like logging in-out of AEM instances, taking screenshots, logging browser requests are included.

 ## Usage

 ### local testing